Turkish Passport 2025: Validity & Visa-Free Countries

 • Commitment: The property must not be sold for 3 years.

-• DAB Certificate: Foreign currency must be exchanged into Lira through the Central Bank.
+• DAB Certificate: Foreign currency must be converted to Lira via the Central Bank.

-Modern seaside villa in Turkey, suitable for citizenship by investment.
+Modern coastal villa in Turkey, suitable for citizenship by real estate investment.

 Investors must be wary of "Overvaluation."
-The government now assigns property appraisal experts systematically to prevent collusion.
+The government now systematically assigns valuation experts to prevent collusion.

 Conclusion

-Considering all legal, economic, and migration aspects, the Turkish passport in 2025 remains a true "Strategic Upgrade" for applicants.
-While it may not immediately open visa-free doors to Europe and the UK, it offers benefits that are far more valuable for international growth:
+Considering all legal, economic, and immigration dimensions, the Turkish passport in 2025 is considered a true "strategic upgrade" for applicants.
+While it may not immediately open visa-free doors to Europe and the UK, it offers advantages that are far more valuable for international growth:

-• Access to key global markets; from Japan and a large part of South America to many growing Asian economies.
+• Opening up key global markets; from Japan and a large part of South America to many emerging Asian economies.

-• Paving the way to the US via the E-2 Investor Visa, a privilege available only to citizens of treaty countries.
+• Paving the way to the US through the E-2 Investor Visa, a privilege available only to citizens of treaty countries.

 • Creating a credible global financial and banking identity that facilitates access to financial services, international trade, and more secure economic structures.